paddydtt/demorepo/README.md

 # demorepo

-This repo is used for showing demos during sessions, Part of the repo
+This repo is used for showing demos during sessions